JohnSnowLabs/spark-nlp/docs/_posts/luca-martial/2022-06-22-ner_clinical_trials_abstracts_en_3_0.md

         embeddings,
         clinical_ner])

-text = ["A one-year, randomised, multicentre trial comparing insulin glargine with NPH insulin in combination with oral agents in patients with type 2 diabetes."]
+text = ["A one-year, randomised, multicentre trial comparing insulin glargine with NPH insulin in combination with oral agents in patients with type 2 diabetes.
+In a multicentre, open, randomised study, 570 patients with Type 2 diabetes, aged 34 - 80 years, were treated for 52 weeks with insulin glargine or NPH insulin given once daily at bedtime."]

 df = spark.createDataFrame([text]).toDF("text")